 By staying on top of factors like these you’ll be able to identify issues as soon as they arise – whether that’s overworked employees, too much time spent on a small task, or a depleted budget.
 But what’s the best way to actually keep track of these things?

-Aim to have frequent check-ins with team members – at least once a week – and think carefully about what communication tools to use.
+Aim to have frequent check-ins with team members—at least once a week—and think carefully about what communication tools to use.
 Your tools should make it easier and quicker to stay updated and share information, without interrupting workflows.
-A communications framework can help protect against this – see this guide on effective communication for pointers.
+A communications framework can help protect against this.

 Project monitoring doesn’t end once you’ve shipped your project.
 To mean anything at all, you need to actually reflect on what happened and what actions you took to keep your project on course.